hikiuzrx/Skybell/README.md

 curl http://localhost:3000/api/v1/queues/notifications/counts
 ```

-> **Note:** The SkyBell2.png logo file should be placed in the `assets` directory.
-This directory is excluded from Git tracking to avoid copyright issues.
-You'll need to manually add the logo image after cloning the repository.
+> **Note for Repository Users:** The SkyBell logo is stored locally in the `assets/SkyBell2.png` file, which is excluded from Git tracking.
+> - When viewing the README locally, the logo will display properly if you've added the image to your local `assets` directory.
+> - When viewing on GitHub, only the text header "SkyBell" will be displayed.